HaoyangCui0830/SWEN90007-Project-OnlineMovieTicketBookingSystem/README.md

 One Submission 2 Documentation copy is placed in the Documentations folder.

 Any other issues or confusion, feel free to contact me: haoyangc@student.unimelb.edu.au

+# Submission 1 documentation is also in the Documentation folder, which could be used for checking if there is anything confused about our project proposal.